mtzern/Timer-with-start-and-pause/README.md

 on play again.

 ## Setting up project files
-Project is going to consist of index.html, index.js.
+Project is going to consist of index.html, index.js, timer.js and style.css.
-To index.html file has added simple boilerplate.

 ## Possible implementation
 1. Event listener to watch for a click on "start" button